Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_AddObservables.rst

 ----

-Thats it.
+That's it.
 Now the String Int data will load on the device, even when the Vortex between the device and the Client service is offline.